Calcium: How Women Should Protect Their Bodies

-Bones are composed of at least a dozen minerals and we need all of them in perfect proportions in order to have healthy bones and healthy bodies.
+Bones are composed of at least a dozen minerals, and we need them all in perfect proportions to have healthy bones and bodies.
 Osteoporosis is caused by a loss of minerals from the bones, not just a loss of calcium, and we cannot possibly replace minerals with calcium alone—which hardens like concrete!

 Mineral deficiencies are at the root of a host of health problems, and using flavor-of-the-month drugs or vitamins compounds the problem.
 These mineral deficiencies especially affect women, children, and women who are experiencing menopause.
 If you suffer from a mineral deficiency, read on to learn how to balance your health.